 We would like to point out that the submission fee cannot be refunded under any circumstances.
 This also applies to multiple submissions, withdrawn submissions and rejected submissions.

-1.4.1 Exemption from the submission fee
+1.4.1 Refund of the submission fee

 Films that have been made in the context of training or studies can be exempted from the submission fee.
 A corresponding proof can be uploaded in the submission form.
 After examination of the proof, the programme department may exempt the submission from the fee.
-There is no entitlement - the decision on the waiver is up to the program department.
+There is no entitlement – the decision on the waiver is up to the programme department.

-Afghanistan, Albania, Angola, Argentina, Armenia, Bangladesh, Belize, Benin, Bhutan, Bolivia, Brazil, Burkina Faso, Burundi, Cambodia, Cameroon, Cape Verde, Central African Republic, Chad, Comoros, Congo, Congo Dem.
+Afghanistan, Albania, Angola, Argentina, Armenia, Bangladesh, Belize, Benin, Bhutan, Bolivia, Burkina Faso, Burundi, Cambodia, Cameroon, Cape Verde, Central African Republic, Chad, Chile, Comoros, Congo, Congo Dem.
 Rep., Cuba, Djibouti, Dominica, East Timor, Ecuador, Egypt, El Salvador, Eritrea, Eswatini, Fiji, Gambia, Ghana, Guatemala, Guinea, Guinea-Bissau, Guyana, Haiti, Honduras, India, Indonesia, Iran, Iraq, Ivory Coast, Jamaica, Jordan, Kenya, Kiribati, Kyrgyzstan, Kosovo, Laos, Lebanon, Lesotho, Liberia, Libya, Madagascar, Malawi, Mali, Marshall Islands, Mauritania, Micronesia, Moldova, Mongolia, Morocco, Mozambique, Myanmar, Namibia, Nauru, Nepal, Nicaragua, Niger, Nigeria, North Korea, Pakistan, Palestinian Territories, Papua New Guinea, Paraguay, Philippines, Rwanda, Solomon Islands, Sao Tome & Principe, Samoa, Senegal, Sierra Leone, Somalia, South Sudan, Sri Lanka, St. Vincent and the Grenadines, Sudan, Syria, Tajikistan, Tanzania, Togo, Tonga, Tunisia, Tuvalu, Uganda, Uzbekistan, Vanuatu, Venezuela, Vietnam, Yemen, Zambia, Zimbabwe

 1.5 Submission deadlines